apache/kvrocks-website/docs/how-to-profile-memory.md

 $ redis-cli> KPROFILE MEMORY ENABLE

 # Dump memory profiling data to a file in the specified directory,
-# the profiling filename will be starting with `jeprof-` prefix
+# the profiling filename will be prefixed with `jeprof-`
 $ redis-cli> KPROFILE MEMORY DUMP [dir]

 # Disable memory profiling